 - Distributed $5M in grants to non-profits to create better connections / support for foster care youth

 In Spring 2018, the Fostering Change campaign moved to First Call: BC Child and Youth Advocacy Coalition.

 First Call was chosen as the host of the project as they have the tools, skills, and resources to continue making a difference on these issues.

-First Call: BC Child and Youth Advocacy Coalition is a non-partisan coalition of 101 provincial and regional organizations who have united their voices to put children and youth first in BC through public education, community mobilization, and public policy advocacy.
+First Call: BC Child and Youth Advocacy Coalition is a non-partisan coalition of over 100 provincial and regional organizations who have united their voices to put children and youth first in BC through public education, community mobilization, and public policy advocacy.

 Coalition members work together to make sure all BC’s children and youth benefit from the 4 Keys to Success for Children and Youth:

 - A strong commitment to early childhood development

 - Support in transitions from childhood to youth and adulthood